 During inspection check out on the following issues to determining if there is a need for remedial work on single-family, EIFS clad houses following EIMA’s published application instructions;

 – Sealant Joints around Openings and Penetrations; the sealant is installed to provide a weather seal and to accommodate movement between materials.
 Its utilization is essential at all terminations, including where EIFS terminate or meet other materials.
-Therefore, it Prevents water entry where EIFS meet other materials like around windows, doors and other minor penetrations in single-family houses.
+Therefore, it Prevents water entry where EIFS meets other materials like around windows, doors, and other minor penetrations in single-family houses.

 – Projecting Surfaces; location and climate will influence the performance of a projecting surface.
 Trimming around horizontally protruding windows and doors, quoins, and other decorative features that are is acceptable if no damage has occurred to the EIFS surface.